 Wind power forecasting experiments

-In wind power forecasting experiments, we add different proportions of noise to the wind speed of train set to measure the effects of TgDPF under different degrees of interference, and the results of test sets are shown in Table 1 and Table 2.
+In wind power forecasting experiments, we add different proportions of noise to the wind speed of training set to measure the effects of TgDPF under different degrees of interference, and the results of test sets are shown in Table 1 and Table 2.
 As a contrast, the training results of LSTM trained only with MSE loss are also listed in the table.
-Table 1 shows the experimental results of adding N (0, x) noise to , and Table 2 shows the experimental results of adding N (x, x) noise to train set.
-Each large column, such as N (0, 0.1), indicates the experimental results of adding such noise to the wind speed in the train set during the training process.
+Table 1 shows the experimental results of adding N (0, x) noise to training set, and Table 2 shows the experimental results of adding N (x, x) noise to training set.
+Each large column, such as N (0, 0.1), indicates the experimental results of adding such noise to the wind speed in the training set during the training process.
 In experiments, MSE losses in test set are used to evaluate models.
 The number (10, 20, …) in the small rows show how many epochs are run; LSTMs in the small columns show the results of LSTM trained only with MSE loss, TgDPFs in the small columns show results of TgDPF, Impros show the improvements of TgDPF over LSTM, and the results in each grid are the average of five independent experiments.
 In Table 1 and Table 2, no noise is added to the wind speed data of the test sets while testing.
 It is shown in the Table 1 and Table 2 that the performance of TgDPF is obviously better than that of LSTM when adding noise of different proportions.
 Fig. 6 intuitively shows the prediction performance of LSTM and TgDPF.
 It can also be seen from the Fig. 6 that the predicted wind power of TgDPF is closer to the real wind power than that of LSTM.

 Fig. 6.
 Wind power forecasting of LSTM and TgDPF.

 Table 1.
-Wind power forecasting experimental results of adding N (0, x) noise to train set.
+Wind power forecasting experimental results of adding N (0, x) noise to training set.